 I’m not being hyperbolic when I tell you that this is the best tofu I have ever made, and quite possibly the best tofu I have ever had.
 Truly.
-Crunchy, sweet, sticky, spicy, rich, herbaceous, tangy, savory… It literally has it all!
+Crunchy, sweet, sticky, spicy, rich, herbaceous, tangy, savory… the Sticky Spicy Tofu literally has it all!

-- Extra firm tofu – It may seem like the star of the dish is the sauce, but it’s the tofu.
+- Extra firm tofu – It may seem like the star of this Sticky Spicy Tofu is the sauce, but it’s the tofu.
 Perfectly fried and crispy, It’s delicate flavor allows the others to shine.
 You can use extra firm or just regular firm, but don’t go any softer than that.
 Tofu is the dish, and you want it to have the body to stand up to a the thick and sticky sauce

 - Garlic – Garlic gives a pungent pop to the sauce.
 It’s not a top note, but you’d miss it if it was gone.